chewjta/facile/README.md

 Definition of Facile - Achieving something with ease/effortlessly

-Facile is subscription based streaming platform for follow-along fitness workouts and coding tutorials.
+Facile is a subscription based streaming platform for follow-along fitness workouts and coding tutorials.

 Visit [Facile](https://facile-20ad5.web.app/) to find out more!